paulmillr/github-pull-req-stats/README.md

 # GitHub pull requests data miner

-Stats from GitHub repos about accepted / closed pull requests.
+Stats from GitHub repos about accepted or closed pull requests.

 ## Add your project